-How I Survived Breast CancerMarina Silverio, RHN October 1, 2014
+SUCCESS STORY: How I Survived Breast CancerMarina Silverio, RHN October 1, 2019

-After my medical treatments were completed, I was so sick, weak, depressed, barely functioning and in pain every day, I decided it was time to find some real solutions for restoring my health because I felt that my life depended on it.
-So I have been on a journey of self exploration and education for the past 11 years, and it’s still ongoing.
+A JOURNEY OF SELF-EXPLORATION – After my medical treatments were completed, I was sick, weak, depressed, barely functioning and in pain every day.
+It was then I decided it was time to find some real solutions for restoring my health because I felt that my life depended on it.
+So I have been on a journey of self exploration and education for the past 15 years, and it’s still ongoing.